US, General Motors settle alleged discrimination against non-US citizens | Law-Order

 US, General Motors settle alleged discrimination against non-US citizens

-The U.S. Justice Department said on Tuesday it had reached a settlement with General Motors Co to resolve the department's determination that the American automaker discriminated against non-U.S. citizens.
-Under the terms of the agreement, the company will pay $365,000 in civil penalties to the United States, the Justice Department said in a statement.
-The company did not immediately respond to a request for comment on Tuesday.
+The U.S. Justice Department on Tuesday said it had reached a settlement with General Motors Co to resolve the department's allegation that the automaker discriminated against non-U.S. citizens.
+Under the terms of the agreement, the Detroit-based company will pay $365,000 in civil penalties to the United States, the Justice Department said in a statement.

+GM in a statement said it had cooperated with the investigation and was committed to a discrimination-free workplace.
+"There was no formal determination that GM engaged in discrimination and we make no admission of wrongdoing, but we welcome this resolution as an opportunity both to avoid litigation and to refine and clarify our internal administrative processes to further improve the employee experience," GM spokeswoman Maria Raynal said in an email.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)